body intelligence

 become aware of the body

-Become aware of the front of the body, the middle area the throat.
-The face, chest, solar plexus, abdomen.
+Become aware first of the front of the body, then middle area.
+Throat.
+Face.
+Chest.
+Solar plexus.
+Abdomen.
 Inside the body.
-The whole body.
+And then the whole body.

-What is the tiniest change in sensation you can detect.
-Our senses can focus to pick up all kinds of tiny changes like movement, friction, vibration, temperature, taste and after-taste.
+What are the tiniest changes in sensation that you can detect.
+Our senses can pick up tiny changes like movement, friction, vibration, temperature, taste and after-taste.

 Pick a personal question: